-Anyone can sign up for a free Google Account at any time, which is going to give them access to a bevy of free tools and services.
+Anyone can sign up for a free Google Account at any time, which is going to give them access to a bevy of free tools and services, like Google Sites.
 While you used to be able to store a very large number of documents that you created online using the Google Docs service, this has since been expanded into a service called Google Drive, which is the cloud storage service that Google provides for anyone with a Google Account.
-At the time of this article, free Google Drive users have access to 5 GB of storage space, which they can use to store nearly any type of file that they might want to access.
-As an added bonus, your Google Drive can be accessed from a Web browser on any computer on which you are signed into your Google Account.
+Much like Premium YouTube, which lets you download videos as described in this guide, it has a paid option that gives more features.

-How Do I Get Google Cloud
+How Do I Get Google Cloud?

 To access your Google Cloud storage, confirm that you are signed into your Google Account.
 While not technically necessary, this will prevent you from needing to sign in again while you are learning how to access your Google Drive cloud storage.

-Click inside the address bar at the top of your Web browser window, type drive.google.com, then press Enter on your keyboard.
+Step 1: Click inside the address bar at the top of your Web browser window, type drive.google.com, then press Enter on your keyboard.

-Click the blue Get started with 5 GB free button at the top-right corner of the window.
+Step 2: Click the blue Get started with 5 GB free button at the top-right corner of the window.

-This will take you to a new Web page with a pop-up window on top of it.
+Step 3: This will take you to a new Web page with a pop-up window on top of it.
 Click the Try Google Drive button at the bottom-left corner of the pop-up window.

 You have now set up your Google Drive account, which you will be able to access at any time by navigating your Web browser to drive.google.com.